krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 Unicode is a universal character set that assigns a number (called a "code point") to each character, **but it does not specify how these character code points should be stored in a computer system**.
 One might ask: How does a system interpret Unicode code points of varying lengths within a text?
 For example, given a 2-byte code, how does the system determine if it represents a single 2-byte character or two 1-byte characters?

 A straightforward solution to this problem is to store all characters as equal-length encodings.
-As shown in the Figure 3-7 , each character in "Hello" occupies 1 byte, while each character in "算法" (algorithm) occupies 2 bytes.
+As shown in Figure 3-7, each character in "Hello" occupies 1 byte, while each character in "算法" (algorithm) occupies 2 bytes.
 We could encode all characters in "Hello 算法" as 2 bytes by padding the higher bits with zeros.
 This method would enable the system to interpret a character every 2 bytes, recovering the content of the phrase.

 ![Unicode encoding example](character_encoding.assets/unicode_hello_algo.png){ class="animation-figure" }